 That lead to a love of coding and tinkering with DOS commands and QBasic, which got me started down the path that lead to the software engineering career I'm in today.

 When I got older, I got married and not long after we had my son Tyler.
 That brought me the joy sharing my love of tech and gaming with him all over again - starting him out with Puzzingo on Android at age 3 to learn pattern matching and shapes and then graduating to Minecraft (I think maybe everyone starts their kid there, or with Roblox).
 Later I got him a Nintendo Switch around age 5 or so (Labo was a cool addition) to get him into consoles.
 We spent ages racing on Mario Kart together.
 About a year or so after, when he was 8 years old I added an Xbox One where he plays a mix of FPS games, Minecraft, Roblox and Puzzle/Strategy type games.
 I still suck at Fornite though, but he's a whizz at it.
 The Unravel games were awesome though, especially Unravel 2 where we could play co-op, so fun and teaches great problem solving.

-But I recently, when he turned 9, I got an entry-level gaming laptop to teach him some coding and getting him more into the PC world.
-One thing I realised very quickly was that the laptop screen sucked, the keyboard wasn't great for dedicated gaming and my mouse was about as accurate as a blind man trying to find a needle in a hackstack.
-I also realised I didn't know enough about all the different gaming peripherals.
-It's not like back then when you didn't have a choice and the old keyboard or mouse you had was pretty much it.
+But, when he turned 9, I got an entry-level gaming laptop to teach him some coding (mostly using the free "Scratch" coding site for kids from MIT) and getting him more into the PC world .
+I also realised I didn't know enough about all the different gaming peripherals - the laptop screen sucked, the keyboard wasn't great for dedicated gaming and my mouse was about as smooth and accurate as trying to hit a pinyata blindfolded.
+Today, it's not like back then when you didn't have much choice, and the old keyboard and mouse you had was pretty much it.